yogensia/YogDDSExport/README.md

 ![Layers Panel](https://dl.dropboxusercontent.com/u/251256/Github/YogDDSExport/layers.png)

 The script only exports layers that begin with a tilde (~), and will show/hide them as needed before exporting each one.
-However the script doesn't change the visibility of any other layers. **If you have unmarked layers on top, they will be visible in all generated DDS files!**
+However the script doesn't change the visibility of any other layers or layer groups. **If you have unmarked layers on top, they will be visible in all your generated DDS files!**

 ### Alpha Channels

 If there are any Alpha Channels in your PSD, the diffuse texture will be saved as DXT5 instead of DXT1, and it will include the first alpha channel. **If you don't need an alpha make sure you don't have any alpha channels present to reduce filesize of the diffuse texture!**

-Alpha channels will not be saved with any other textures other than the diffuse.
+Alpha channels will not be saved with any textures other than the diffuse map.

-### DDS Compression formats
+### DDS Compression Formats

 The script will save each texture using the same formats that Fallout4 uses by default: